“The Bow and Zen are One.”

 Warren Buffet reminds us that Punarvasu has much to do with preparing for and securing ourselves against an unknown future (planting seeds).
 He reminded us that “Someone is sitting in the shade today because someone planted a tree a long time ago.”
 And to highlight the Jupiter placement he highlights how knowledge is the best seed we can plant to reduce risk.
 “Risk comes from not knowing what you’re doing.”
 He also had a couple of good reminders for those of us with involvement with astrology: “Forecasts may tell you a great deal about the forecaster; they tell you nothing about the future.”
 And for those of us seeking any kind of self improvement thru astrology would be wise to remember that “predicting rain doesn’t count.
 Building arks does.”
 He was certainly a man who could plant seeds for the future.
 He has this in his 7th house so trading, shares, trusts and of course negotiation are all meant to generate returns for a man like this.

-Mark Twain was a printer, publisher, writer, lecturer.
-And Jupiter is fully exalted and vargottama in the 4 pada.
+Mark Twain was a printer, publisher, writer, and lecturer.
+Jupiter is fully exalted and vargottama in the 4 pada.
 They have a way of expanding or exaggerating the past.
 Mark Twain did this with his writing.
-There’s a lot of hope and optimism in their their messages and they are not afraid to say, “let me get back to you on that.”
+There’s a lot of hope and optimism in their messages and they are not afraid to say, “let me get back to you on that.”
 They can give a lot of speeches and lectures with this position.
 Mark Twain was also in the printing and publishing business, but he was a failure in that regard.
-His characters Tom Sawyer and Huckleberry Fin offer.a good example of the kind youthful hope and optimism exemplified by this placement,“Right is right, and wrong is wrong, and a body ain’t got no business doing wrong when he ain’t ignorant and knows better.” ―
+His characters Tom Sawyer and Huckleberry Finn offer.a good example of the kind youthful hope and optimism exemplified by this placement,“Right is right, and wrong is wrong, and a body ain’t got no business doing wrong when he ain’t ignorant and knows better.” ― Mark Twain, “The Adventures of Huckleberry Finn.”

 “I feel as lit by fire a cold countenance